webmakaka/sysadm.ru/website/01-docs/02-linux/07-virtual/03-vagrant/06-for-docker-swarm.md

   config.vm.provider :virtualbox do |v|
       # On VirtualBox, we don't have guest additions or a functional vboxsf
-      # in CoreOS, so tell Vagrant that so it can be smarter.
       v.check_guest_additions = false
       v.functional_vboxsf     = false
     end